aparna2k/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_for_CI_CD.md

 1. Workflow will follow the **deploy** job execution and finish.
 ## Review

-In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.
+In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter..